Dipper-Labs/Dipper-Protocol/README.md

 dpcli tx dipperProtocol bank-deposit 1000000eth eth --from bob\
 dpcli tx dipperProtocol bank-borrow 120000000dai dai --from bob\
 dpcli tx dipperProtocol bank-repay 120000000dai dai --from bob

+# we also support contract via EVM，welcome to test with us